ajallooe/Hammerspoon-workspace-launcher/README.md

 ./install.sh
 ```

-Then reload your Hammerspoon config from the menu bar.
+Then launch Hammerspoon, of it is already runnig, reload your Hammerspoon config from the menu bar.

 ## Usage